VACATION

 Are Wedding Invitations Handwritten?
 Using Calligraphy Fonts In Your Wedding Invitation Suite.

-Are wedding invitations handwritten calligraphy?
-I hear this question more often than you think through!
-To the untrained eye, it’s hard to tell what’s real calligraphy vs. a design that uses a calligraphy style font.
+One of the most common questions I get is: “Are wedding invitations supposed to be handwritten?”
+And it’s a great question!
+Because to the untrained eye, it’s hard to tell what’s real calligraphy vs. a design that uses a calligraphy-style font.

 wedding invitation calligraphy fonts and how to use them